Monitoring how we are exposed to unnatural sources of blue light is healthful.

 Reading glasses help to relax the eyes muscles which reduces eyestrain.

 For all-day computer work, taking breaks is also helpful in relieving eyestrain.
-Something as simple looking away from your digital device every 20 minutes and looking at something at least 20 feet away from you for 20 seconds will help relax your eye muscles.Using digital devices later in the evening, especially before going to sleep causes a variety of adverse reactions that interrupts the body’s circadian rhythm which usually results in poor sleep.
+Something as simple as looking away from your digital device every 20 minutes and looking at something at least 20 feet away from you for 20 seconds will help relax your eye muscles.Using digital devices later in the evening, especially before going to sleep causes a variety of adverse reactions that interrupts the body’s circadian rhythm which usually results in poor sleep.

 Adjust Your Digital Devices For A Better Nights Sleep: